"crumbs of lost material add up to a feast of waste at the end of

 projects you may never have to buy another screw or fastener.

-*Do the same for larger items by catagory.
+*Do the same for larger items by category.
 For example, in a box

 marked "electrical" , we place lengths of wire,

-adaptors, extension cords, switch-plates, fuses etc. Some items are
+adaptors, extension cords, switch-plates etc. Some items are

-surplus to our home, others are garbage-picked or just found.
+surplus to our home, others are garbage-picked or given away at the end of garage sales.

 Whatever the source, they inevitably get used.
 The larger the number